sqlxpert/lights-off-aws/README.md

 ## Progress

 This project was originally called TagSchedOps.
-Paul wrote the first version in 2017, before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
+Paul wrote the first version before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
 It remains a simple alternative to
 [Systems Manager Automation runbooks for stopping](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-aws-stopec2instance.html) and starting EC2 instances and RDS databases.
 It is now integrated with AWS Backup, leveraging the security and management benefits (including backup retention lifecycle policies) but offering a simple alternative to [backup plans](https://docs.aws.amazon.com/aws-backup/latest/devguide/about-backup-plans.html).
-Despite new features, the code has gotten shorter over time.
+Despite new features, the code has gotten shorter.

 |Year|AWS Lambda Python Lines|Core CloudFormation YAML Lines|
 |:---:|:---:|:---:|